So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Getting familiar with the advances made in metallurgy, arts & crafts, and metrology

-- Understanding how artifacts are used to interpret and analyze history
+- Understanding how artifacts are used to interpret and analyze the history

 - Knowing how the grid system was used to plan urban centers